SusanneGlaessel/EventPHQMD/macro/batch/readme_runPHQMD.txt

 1) run the PHQMD code
 2) stabilize the cluster output
-3) write the PHQMD-output into root-format and/or convert into full event - detector-input (UniGen format) and/or format including freeze-out momentum
+3) write the PHQMD-output into root-format and/or convert into full event - detector-input (UniGen format) and/or format including freeze-out momentum and optionally, in addition, coordinats for all timesteps

 All 3 steps are performed with the batch-script.
 Single steps can be switched on or off.